nearform/udaru/docs/authorization-introduction.md

 An access control model can be built using the **Organization**, **Team** and **User** entities.
 The Organizations can contain Teams or Users and the Teams can contain other Teams or Users.
 Note: only the Team elements can contain other Team elements (same type elements).

-**Policies** can be attached to Teams and Users.
+**Policies** can be attached to Teams, Users and Organizations.
 The policy engine evaluates all policies from all levels when establishing if an User can perform an Action over a Resource.
-Currently there is no functionality provided to attach Policies to Organizations although the current database structure supports it.

 **Important note:** Teams, Users and Policies can't be shared across Organizations.